iWinston/typeorm-plus/docs/example-with-express.md

 mkdir user
 ```

-Then switch to directory and create a new project:
+Then switch to the directory and create a new project:

 ```
 cd user
 npm init
 ```

-Finish init process by filling all required applcation data.
+Finish the init process by filling in all required application information.

 Now we need to install and setup a TypeScript compiler.
 Lets install it first: